-- After 1 whistle turns off the flame and allow the pressure to release on its own.
+- After 1 whistle turns off the flame and allows the pressure to release on its own.

 - Chana dal will be cooked but will be firm & not mashed in texture.
 Drain water from it.

-- Now heat oil in the pan, add jeera, fennel seeds, hing, and white sesame seeds.
+- Now heat oil in a pan, add jeera, fennel seeds, thing, and white sesame seeds.
 Sauté for a minute.

-- Add chopped onion, ginger-garlic paste, and chopped green chilli.
-Sauté till onion become translucent.
+- Add chopped onion, ginger-garlic paste, and chopped green chili.
+Sauté till the onion become translucent.

-- Lower the flame and add red chilli powder, coriander powder, garam masala, and salt. mix well.
+- Lower the flame and add red chili powder, coriander powder, garam masala and salt. mix well.

 - Then add dry coconut and grated raw mango.
 Mix well and cook till the mixture is completely dry.